Jacqueline Nearne: Special Operations Executive

-Nearn remained in France for more than 14 months without a break, an unusually long time for an SOE agent to remain uncaptured in France.
+Nearne remained in France for more than 14 months without a break, an unusually long time for an SOE agent to remain uncaptured in France.
 Both Southgate and Nearne were security conscious.
-Shortly after Nearn's arrival in France, she stayed for a week in a hotel in Châteauroux and French police checked her documents twice.
+Shortly after Nearne's arrival in France, she stayed for a week in a hotel in Châteauroux and French police checked her documents twice.
 She learned from that not to stay overnight in hotels as their occupants were monitored closely by the French police and the Germans.
 Instead she rented apartments in Clermont-Ferrand, La Souterraine, and Paris or spent nights at the homes of Resistance contacts.
 Most of the time, however, she slept on overnight trains, traveling from place to place to deliver messages and equipment to resistance groups, meet with other SOE agents, and seek out landing fields for clandestine air flights and safehouses.
 She usually traveled on slower trains as they were less subject to police and German searches and controls than the faster express trains.
 Her cover story was that she was a representative of a pharmaceutical company with no fixed address.
 Her forged documents said her name was Jacqueline Norville.

 Nearne had opposed the recruitment of her younger sister, Eileen, as an SOE agent, declaring her to be too young and immature.
-Nevertheless, on the night of 2/3 March 1944, Eileen arrived in France as a SOE agent.
+Nevertheless, on the night of 2/3 March 1944, Eileen arrived in France as an SOE agent.
 SOE headquarters ordered Jacqueline Nearne to return to England.
 SOE policy was that two members of the same family should not be agents at the same time.
-Despite the exhaustion of being an agent for so long, Nearne resisted leaving but on 9 April 1944, a Westland Lysander airplane landed at a clandestine airfield where she was present.
-Chalked onto the fuselage of the airplane was the message, "Jacqueline must come."
+Despite the exhaustion of being an agent for so long, Nearne resisted leaving, but on 9 April 1944, a Westland Lysander airplane landed at a clandestine airfield where she was present.
+Chalked onto the fuselage of the airplane was the message, "Jacqueline MUST come."
 She obeyed the order.
-Three weeks later her organiser Southgate was arrested by the Germans and a photograph of Nearne was posted on notice boards offering a reward "for the capture dead or alive of an individual known as Jacqueline or Josette."
+Traveling with her to England on the plane was her organiser's wife, Josette Southgate.
+Three weeks later Maurice Southgate, was arrested by the Germans.
+The Germans posted a photograph of Nearne on notice boards offering a reward "for the capture dead or alive of an individual known as Jacqueline or Josette."